 Similar results are reported in a trial involving a group of elite male rugby union players .

 These were reasonably strong guys, sitting roughly halfway between “intermediate” and “advanced” in terms of squat strength.
 Not the typical “untrained beginner” often used in this type of study.

-The researchers measured muscle activity in the abdominals during the squat, overhead squat, as well as during various abdominal exercises.
+The researchers used electromyography, EMG for short, to measure muscle activity in various upper and lower body muscles during the barbell squat, overhead squat, as well as various ab exercises.